-APS1030H: Engineering Careers – Theories and Strategies to Manage your Career for the Future
+TEP1030HS: Engineering Careers - Theories and Strategies to Manage your Career for the Future (Formerly APS1030H)

 Instructor: Mark Franklin

-21st century career management skills and knowledge are critical success factors for engineers, to develop their own careers for the future, and as leaders and project managers, to help develop others’ careers.
-Especially in engineering where career engagement influences innovation and productivity, talent management is arguably the most important learning to bridge the gap between an engineering education and an engineer’s ability to apply their learning in the real world.
+21st century career management is a learnable skill: acquiring it is a critical success factor for engineers, to develop their own careers for the future, and as leaders and project managers, to help develop others’ careers.
+Especially in engineering where engagement influences innovation and productivity, career management is arguably the most important learning to bridge the gap between an engineering education and an engineer’s ability to apply their learning in the real world.
 In this course, students will learn about contemporary theories and issues in career development and talent management so they can apply their knowledge and skills, to benefit their own career wellbeing, their teams, organizations, and society.
 Students will learn an evidence-based framework for career clarification and exploration.
-Using this framework, students gain talent management skills, increase hope and confidence, expand their network and use practical tools.
-In an increasingly volatile, uncertain, complex, ambiguous (VUCA) world of work, students will consider career paths, hear and tell career stories, and understand talent management in the broader scope of careers in organizations and self-employment, and related issues of mobility, professionalization, dual careers, and more.
+Using this framework, students hope and confidence, resilience and optimism, expand their network and use practical tools.
+In an increasingly uncertain and complex world of work, students will consider career paths, hear and tell career stories, and understand talent management in the broader scope of careers in organizations, and related issues of advancement, mobility, professionalization, and more.

-APS1501H: Leadership and Leading in Groups and Organizations
+TEP1501HF: Leadership and Leading in Groups and Organizations (Formerly APS1501H)